Autistic Burnout: A Functional Medicine Perspective

 - Persistent, severe fatigue that does not improve with sleep

-- Escalating sensory sensitivities
+- Escalating sensory sensitivities that interfere with daily functioning

 Frequently Asked Questions

-Key Takeaways
+Key Insights

-• Autistic burnout is a state of systemic depletion driven by prolonged mismatch between neurology and environment.
+- Autistic burnout is a state of systemic depletion driven by prolonged mismatch between neurology and environment

-• It is distinct from simple tiredness and may overlap with, but is not identical to, depression.
+- It is distinct from simple tiredness and may overlap with, but is not identical to, depression

-• Chronic masking and sensory overload can place sustained demand on autonomic regulation and cellular energy production.
+- Chronic masking and sensory overload can place sustained demand on autonomic regulation and cellular energy production

-• Recovery requires more than rest — it involves reducing ongoing load while restoring physiological capacity.
+- Recovery requires more than rest — it involves reducing ongoing load while restoring physiological capacity

-• A neuro-affirming, individualised approach is essential.
+- A neuro-affirming, individualised approach is essential

 Support for Autistic Burnout in Adelaide